drakontis/health_check_cli/README.md

 # HealthCheckCli

-This is a simple CLI tool that checks the status of a given application
+This is a simple CLI tool that displays the status of a given application.

 ## Installation